July 1 to 10, 2018 | Food & Wine Experiences

 Day 8 | Canoeing and Lunch by the River

 After breakfast at home, we'll be going to the south of Aveyron and the Tarn gorges.
 These dramatic and very scenic gorges were formed by the Tarn river.
 At one point we'll stop and get your canoes/kayaks.
 The Tarn river is quite a lazy river.
 As you went first through the gorges from up, you'll have a very different view from the river.
 Along the way, you'll discover a castle, now converted as a hotel and restaurant as well as a village, only accessible with a zipline cable from the other side.
 You'll have lunch and wines with you in your individual canoes and will be able to stop wherever you'd like to.
 There are numerous beaches on the way down the river.
 The river temperature should be welcome as it might be hot in the gorges.
 So you'll be able to go for a swim if you wish to do so.
 Expect to be on the river 3 to 5 hours.
 Véronique will pick you up by one of the pre-determined stops by the afternoon end.
 We'll then head back to home.
 However, on our way, we'll stop to get a perfect view of the Millau Viaduct.
 The Millau Viaduct is the tallest cable-stayed bridge in the world.
 It was designed by Sir Norman Foster and engineered by Michel Virlogeux, a French structural engineer and bridge specialist.
 Dinner either at home or at a Baraqueville restaurant.
+Additional fee for the kayaks/canoes rental: US $32 per person.
 Meals included: breakfast, lunch, dinner and wines.

 Day 9 | Birdwatching and Roquefort Cheese

 Breakfast at home and we'll drive south again.
 We'll go to an area called "Le Rougier".
 "Le Rougier" is a rust-red river basin made up of fertile farmland with pockets of oak woodland and poplar plantations.
 Erosion has sculpted narrow ravines and contoured slopes forming unusual landscape features.
 Here a wide range of typical farmland birds can be found such as Red-backed Shrike, Corn Bunting and Quail.
 In the arid rocky areas Rock Sparrow can be found, forming large groups in the winter months.
 Along the Dourdou river which flows through Le Rougier, Bee-eater can also be found as well as Great White Egret.
 Many raptors hunt and nest here, Black Kites are abundant nesting in poplars and Hobby sometimes use old crow nests on electricity pylons.
 In recent years there have been post-nuptial movements of Lesser Kestrel to this area and Black-shouldered Kite have also bred successfully here.
 As we'll be in teh area where the Roquefort cheese is produced, your tour will include a visit to a traditional sheep dairy farm where milk for the famous Roquefort cheese is produced.
 Tasting of cheeses and wines will be organized.
 Dinner will be at a restaurant.
+Additional fee for the bridwatching experience: around US $50 per person.
 Meals included: breakfast, lunch, dinner and wines.

 Day 10 | Au Revoir